martinsumner/riak_kv/docs/ReplicationGuide.md

 - `legacyformat_tictacaae_tree = enabled`

 There are significant memory improvements related to the Riak 3.2.3 tree format, so the configuration should be reversed after the rolling upgrade has completed.
 There are no inter-cluster issues with tree versions, it is only an issue when merging trees within a cluster to provide a cluster-wide view of a tree.

+## Migrating a cluster

+Most operational processes in Riak are supported through simple configuration changes, in-place upgrades or a rolling replacement.
+There may be some exceptional changes which require a full cluster migration e.g.: changing the default `n_val`, or resizing the ring.
+In a cloud-like environment, where there are no capital costs of temporary infrastructure; this is a relatively simple and low-risk process with replication.

+The following stages are required:

+- [Initiate a new cluster](/docs/BuildAndScaleClusterGuide.md) with the correct configuration (e.g. alternative ring-size).
+- Configure a [new real-time source queue](#enable-a-real-time-source) on the current cluster for the replacement cluster.
+- Enable [sink workers on the new cluster](#enable-a-real-time-sink) to begin to consume real-time changes.
+- Use the [AAE folds](/docs/OtherAPI.md#aae-fold-api) `list_buckets` and `repl_range_keys` to queue up data to seed the new cluster;
+  - Ensure that the old cluster is configured with a sufficiently high `replrtq_overflow_limit` per-node, to have a large enough on-disk queue to avoid discarding replication events;
+  - [Tune the sink workers](#making-runtime-changes-to-the-sink) on the replacement cluster to avoid overloading the new cluster.
+- Enable [reconciliation](#configuration-of-all-cluster-reconciliation) on the replacement cluster.

+Once the two clusters are in an `in_sync = true` state the migration is complete, and application traffic may be switched to the new cluster, and the old cluster can be decommissioned.
+It is common for production systems with o(10TB) of data to manage this process in 24 to 72 hours.

+> If possible, migrating a cluster should be a rehearsed process, just like any other [repair or replace operational change](/docs/OperationsAndTroubleshootingGuide.md#replace-repair-and-recover).

 ## Replication API